-An easy to clean rug in my entryway is a drop zone for dirty stuff entering my apartment including my dog.
+An easy-to-clean rug in the entryway can be a drop zone for dirty stuff entering your home, including the dog.
 For instance, if Rex got all muddy at the dog run, it's where I quickly wipe him down before he jumps in the tub.

 Do you let your dog on the furniture?
-I do too.
-That's why I keep my sofa and bed covered with washable canvas drop cloths.
+Keep your sofa and bed covered with washable canvas drop cloths.
 They're durable and also a lot cheaper than traditional furniture pet covers.
 A 9ft-by-12ft one costs around $20 on Amazon while a dog couch protector from Orvis costs more than $100.
-I usually throw them in the wash every two weeks.Continue to 6 of 6 below.
+Just throw them in the wash every two weeks.Continue to 6 of 6 below.

 06 of 06

 Invest in Outerwear